-I had my brother there with me and he swore up and down to him to that it was true.
+I had my brother there with me and he swore up and down to him too that it was true.
 Guy cracking jokes laughing up a storm, making you fall into his lies!
 So what did I do?
-Like an idiot I said ok how can I go wrong?!?
+Like an idiot I said OK how can I go wrong?!?
 Well guess what I did!
 I got my insurance cards in the mail and they were to expire in 2014 3 1/2 years from when I bought my car.
-I called the guy as soon as I got the cards (after 5 emails and contacting the owner running nardy.
+I called the guy as soon as I got the cards (after 5 emails and contacting the owner running Nardy.
 I got a hold of him.
-He told me they messed up at Honda care and I had to bring my cards down and he would get me new ones corrected after turning these in.
+He told me they messed up at Honda Care and I had to bring my cards down and he would get me new ones corrected after turning these in.

-Well I told them I want my full refund for the extend warranty because this guy was trying to hose me and push me out of the refund time frame to get my money back.
-Honda care was willing to give me a certain percent.
+Well I told them I want my full refund for the extended warranty because this guy was trying to hose me and push me out of the refund time frame to get my money back.
+Honda Care was willing to give me a certain percent.
 But needless to say I sent them the emails from this crook, wrote and complained to just about everyone who has something to do with Honda.
 No one really gave a crap!
 I never got an explanation of what happened which is what I wanted but after a couple of months I received my money back in full.
 (Guess everyone got sick of hearing from me.
 Lol!)

-Just be careful with the extended warrantys!!!!Read everything closely!
+I am wondering is there any honest dealerships left in this world?
+Just be careful with the extended warranties!!!
+Read everything closely!
 They will screw you if they can!
-Thanks for the memorable expErience financial manager at nardy of smithtown!
+Thanks for the memorable experience financial manager at Nardy of Smithtown!
 All you had to do was tell the truth!

 My name is Rich Lang and I am the General Manager of Nardy Honda.
 If you would kindly provide me with your name I will gladly look into this for you.
 Kindly email me at email@example.com or call me at 631 724-0300 ext 843.

 Nardy Honda does not misrepresent the coverage of Honda Care products nor do we make it difficult to cancel an extended service contract on behalf our our customers.
 We go to great lengths to ensure that our customers fully understand the terms of Honda Care products so they know what they are purchasing.
 Although fully informed, on rare occasions, a customer may not understand that the term and mileage begin from the original in-service date.
 The original in-service date is the original delivery date from the first owner of the vehicle.
 In the event that a customer is dissatisfied with the terms, Nardy Honda will initiate a cancellation on the customer's behalf without hesitation.
 Canceling a service contract does require participation from the customer and requires that they complete a cancellation form that includes the vehicle information, verified current mileage, date of cancellation and the customer's signature.
 I mention this because I recently spoke with a customer who was unhappy with the terms or coverage of the Honda Care vehicle service contract.
 The customer wished to initiate a cancellation of the contract.
 We explained what was necessary to cancel the contract (which isn't very much) but the customer refused to provide us with the current mileage or complete and sign the cancellation form.
 The form must be signed by the customer acknowledging that the coverage on the vehicle is no longer in effect.
 This ensures that the dealer only cancels a contract with the customer's express consent and relieves the dealer and Honda Care from any liability due to an unintended cancellation.
 We went as far as mailing instructions to this customer and contacted Honda Care to inform them what had occurred (for the record) so that if the customer contacted Honda Care, they would reiterate the process for canceling the contract.